for updates about the latest fixtures and results.

 The cornerstone of the Churchie Track and Field programme is its coaches.
 The Churchie coaching staff is made up of individuals with a tremendous amount of personal competition experience and/or coaching experience where they have taken athletes to state, national and international levels.

 Although it might seem like a sport only for the fittest, fastest and strongest, any Churchie student who wishes to participate is welcome.

-In order to be considered a member of the Track and Field team it is expected that all athletes adopt our core behaviours of Commitment, Discipline and Competitiveness.
-Emphasis is placed on athletes understanding what their potential is and working hard to achieve this, all the while enjoying participating along the way.
-Goals are achieved by students participating in the regular, structured training which includes sessions at the school, the Queensland Sports and Athletics Centre (QSAC) and the University of Queensland.
+To be considered a member of the Track and Field team, it is expected that all athletes adopt our core behaviours of commitment, discipline and competitiveness.
+Emphasis is placed on athletes understanding what their potential is and working hard to achieve this, all while enjoying participating along the way.
+Goals are achieved by students participating in the regular, structured training which includes sessions at the School, the Queensland Sports and Athletics Centre (QSAC) and The University of Queensland.
 While the training is difficult, the results achieved by the athletes have been impressive.
 Individually, Churchie athletes regularly compete at a regional, state, national and international level.
 This includes six Churchie athletes representing Australia over the past 10 years at the IAAF World Youth and World Junior Championships.

 Churchie’s Track and Field training facilities are located on the school grounds and the GPS Championships are held at QSAC.

 Churchie held its first sports day at the Toowong Sports Ground in 1916, while the first sports day at East Brisbane took place in October 1918 on the newly-laid Main Oval.
 Although only 157 boys attended the School in 1918, this first sports day, with its combination of races, jumps and novelty events, set the pattern for the future, and the annual sports day became, for many years, a major sporting and social event in the School Calendar